-This flavorful Vegan Nut Paté recipe was contributed by a reader way back in the beginning.
+This flavorful Vegan Nut Paté recipe was contributed by a reader way back in the beginning of Go Dairy Free.
 Unfortunately, I can’t find record of who it was!
-But it’s become a favorite plant-based spread with “just” dairy-free, vegan, gluten-free, and even keto visitors, so I’m giving the post a big update.
+Nevertheless, this recipe has become a favorite plant-based spread with “just” dairy-free, vegan, gluten-free, and even keto visitors, so I’m giving the post a big update.

 Special Diet Notes: Vegan Nut Paté